History of Clara Tauson in Timeline

 2015: First Tournament Victory

-In 2015, Clara Tauson achieved her first tournament victory.
+In 2015, Clara Tauson secured her first tournament victory.

 February 2016: ITF Junior Circuit Debut

-In February 2016, Clara Tauson debuted on the ITF Junior Circuit.
+In February 2016, Clara Tauson debuted on the ITF Junior Circuit, the premier level for worldwide competition among U18 tennis players.

-In August 2016, at age 13, Clara Tauson won the Danish Tennis Championship, beating Hannah Viller Møller, breaking Caroline Wozniacki's record.
+In August 2016, at the age of 13, Clara Tauson won the Danish Tennis Championship, defeating Hannah Viller Møller and breaking Caroline Wozniacki's record by winning at a younger age.

 2017: Fed Cup Debut and European Youth Olympic Festival Win

-In 2017, Clara Tauson debuted for the Denmark Fed Cup team.
-She also won the tennis tournament at the European Youth Olympic Festival in July and debuted on the professional ITF Women's Circuit in September.
-In October, she entered the WTA world-rankings and the following month, she took her first ITF title.
+In 2017, Clara Tauson debuted for the Denmark Fed Cup team and won the tennis tournament at the European Youth Olympic Festival.

-Until 2017, Clara Tauson's family financed her until she started playing professional tournaments.
+In 2017, Clara Tauson started playing professional tournaments.

-2018: European Junior Championship and Osaka Mayor's Cup Win
+2018: European Junior Championship and Osaka Mayor's Cup Wins

-In 2018, Clara Tauson's biggest victories were the European Junior Championship in girls' singles and the Osaka Mayor's Cup.
-She also got a sponsor contract with Japanese sports equipment producer Yonex and won bronze at the ITF Junior Masters at the end of the year.
+In 2018, Clara Tauson's biggest victories included the European Junior Championship in girls' singles and the Osaka Mayor's Cup, her first Grade-A junior tournament win.
+She also got a sponsor contract with Japanese sports equipment producer Yonex.

-In October, Clara Tauson came back to Osaka where in 2018 she won the juniors tournament, this time to play a WTA 250 tournament, reaching the quarterfinals.
+In October 2018, Tauson came back to Osaka where she had won the juniors tournament, this time to play a WTA 250 tournament.
+Tauson reached the quarterfinals but lost to French player Diane Parry, in three sets.

 April 2019: First WTA Tour Tournament

-In April 2019, Clara Tauson entered her first WTA Tour tournament on a qualifier's wildcard, making it to the main draw.
+In April 2019, Clara Tauson entered her first WTA Tour tournament as a qualifier, reaching the main draw but losing her first-round match.

 April 2019: WTA Tour Debut

-In April 2019, Clara Tauson made her WTA Tour debut.
+In April 2019, Clara Tauson made her debut on the WTA Tour.

 From 2019, Clara Tauson attended Justine Henin's tennis academy in Belgium.

-In 2019, Clara Tauson became a full-time professional tennis player.
+In 2019, Clara Tauson became a full-time professional tennis player, focusing on singles while also participating in doubles tournaments and Fed Cup.

 In February 2020, Clara Tauson helped bring Denmark back to Europe/Africa Group I in Fed Cup.